 Cilegon Banten, Indonesia Travel Guide

 CGK is the main airport, 100-120 km east of Cilegon.
-It serves as the main international and domestic gateway to the Jakarta metropolitan area and western Java.
+It serves as the main international and domestic gateway to the Jakarta urban area and from the west Java.

 Soekarno-Hatta International Airport offers a comprehensive range of facilities.